mohamedabbasi/restaurant-ordering-system/README.md

     MongoDB Storage:

         1. The USER_COLLECTION will store the 10 users initialized from database-initializer.js + all the new users registered through the register page
-        2. The Order collection will store the users order as instructed in the assignment requirements following the schema in OrderModel.js
+        2. The Order collection will store the users order following the schema in OrderModel.js
         3. users collection will contain only the new registered users which I used for reference when handling the GET /register request
         4. UserSession collection will store the session data